ACGME Fellowship

 The Rheumatology Fellowship Program can be extended for a third year to enhance research training and to support the development of academic skills and qualifications.
 The requisite clinical training should be completed in the first 2 years of training so that the third year is devoted to a research career development.

 Basic immunology research options are numerous.
 Multiple cutting edge immunology laboratories are active in the Rheumatology Section and within the larger University of Chicago scientific community, all with relevance to autoimmunity.
-This track would require a third year of fellowship training.
+This pathway would require a third year of fellowship training.
 Exposure to basic immunology might begin in the first year on a limited basis with a small amount of bench work and attendance at lab meetings.
 The laboratory effort would increase then in the 2nd year and be almost wholly devoted to bench research in the 3rd year.
 Interested fellows should strongly consider supplementing their studies with graduate level immunology overview courses, and may pursue an accelerated PhD program under the auspices of Dr. Marcus Clark.

-The Clinical Scholar Track involves research projects in clinical science.
-There are a number of certificate programs and degree programs that interested fellows may want to pursue to augment this track.
+The Clinical Scholar Pathway involves research projects in clinical science.
+There are a number of certificate programs and degree programs that interested fellows may want to pursue to augment this pathway.
 Non-degree resources include the Summer Program in Outcomes Research Training (SPORT) along with other courses in clinical and translational science.
 SPORT provides an intensive introduction to outcomes research through coursework in health services research, biostatistics, research methods and clinical epidemiology along with opportunities to develop a research proposal that could form the basis of an NIH or other career development award.
 EPOR offers courses throughout the academic year on how to conduct clinical trials, providing insider tips from senior investigators and the technical knowledge of how to create and execute a successful study.

 Fellows may also choose to pursue degree programs such as the Master of Science in Health Studies for Clinical Professionals and the Master of Science in Biomedical Informatics.